Munich food tour – local dishes and street food in Germany

 4. Leberkäs

-Leberkäs is Munich’s answer to fast food, sold by the slice throughout the day from butcher shops, bakeries, and market st
+Leberkäs is Munich’s honest answer to fast food, sold by the slice throughout the day from butcher shops, bakeries, and market st

 Book a Food Tour in Munich